 The best registry cleaners

 The Windows registry is a database containing almost all your PC’s hardware and software settings.
-(There are some exceptions, like portable apps, which keep their settings in a separate text file.)
 When you uninstall a program, its registry keys should be removed too, but this doesn’t always happen.

 There are lots of cleanup tools that promise to improve your PC’s performance by erasing unused keys from the registry.
-They’re unlikely to cause any damage, but such tools are unlikely to have a noticeable effect on general speed.
-Deleting old registry keys won’t free up hard disk space (the amount of space used by each database entry is minuscule), or have much impact on memory usage when the registry is loaded at startup.
+They’re unlikely to cause any damage, but are unlikely to have a noticeable effect on general speed.
+The amount of drive space used by each database entry is minuscule, and they have a negligible impact on memory usage when the registry is loaded at startup.

 With that in mind, these are our picks of the best free registry cleaners for Windows.